joncamp/quicklink2dotnet/README.txt

 1. Install EyeTech's QuickGlance software.

+2. Run the GetDLLs.bat script.
+Alternatively, you can locate your QuickGlance installation folder and manually copy the 2 required DLL files from the QuickGlance installation directory into the QuickLinkAPI4NET\QuickLinkAPI4NET\
+directory.
+The two required files are bin\QuickLinkAPI.dll and bin\PGRFlyCapture.dll

-2. See QuickLinkExample\Form1.cs for an example of how to use the API wrapper in your code.
-The actual wrapper methods are in QuickLinkAPI4NET\QuickLink.cs
+3. Open the QuickLinkExample project in Visual Studio and have a look at QuickLinkExample\QuickLinkExample\Form1.cs for an example of how to use the API wrapper in your code.
+The actual wrapper methods are in QuickLinkAPI4NET\QuickLinkAPI4NET\QuickLink.cs